Rebuilding Confidence After It’s Been Broken

 When I didn’t have the strength to believe in myself, I leaned on the belief that I was still loved, still capable, still here for a purpose.

-Faith reminded me that even broken things can be used for good — and that my story, no matter how painful, could help someone else find strength.
+Faith reminded me that even broken things can be used for good.
+And that my story, no matter how painful, could help someone else find strength.

 That truth gave me courage when I didn’t have any left.